Xavier19921/shopify-cookie-consent/README.md

 4. Use the theme customizer in your Shopify store backend to style and enable the section.

 ## Compliance
-<b>NOTICE</b>: Compliance currently only works for the <a href="https://help.shopify.com/manual/reports-and-analytics/google-analytics" target="_blank">Google Analytics integration
+<b>NOTICE</b>: Compliance currently only works for the <a href="https://help.shopify.com/manual/reports-and-analytics/google-analytics" target="_blank">Google Analytics integration</a>

 To use compliance feature, you will need to add additional JavaScript to your Analytics snippet.
 Add the following snippet to "Custom JavaScript"